Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - fixed HitpointsBlockageByChemUse
 - clearly visible HP Stamina Food and water blockage
 - new teleport activators fully working now
+- added alternative god mode for devs. also if you use the numpad to move, this will allow you to disable dm and continue in god mode

 --------- v0.9a -----------
 - initial release.